-Madam Chair/Mr Chair,
+Mr Chair,

-Italy aligns itself with the statement (to be) delivered by the distinguished representative of the European Union on Wednesday.
+Italy aligns itself with the statement delivered by the distinguished representative of the European Union on Wednesday.

-Italy presents these remarks in a preliminary manner and reserves the right to complement or revise them in due course, including in the course of negotiations of a future UN convention on crimes against humanity.
+Italy presents these remarks in a preliminary manner and reserves the right to complement or revise them in due course, including in the resumed session scheduled for April 2024.

-Madam Chair/Mr Chair,
+Mr Chair,